jessesmithca/elkproject/README.md

 Machines within the network can only be accessed by users with the appropriate ssh key on the local network.

-**In my configuration, I had configured it so that only the docker container (172.17.0.2) on the Jump Box Provisioner(13.88.181.4 | 10.0.0.4) was able to ssh into the ELK VM.** I believe others set it up a different way, instead connecting from the jump box itself rather than the docker container installed on it.
+**In my case, I had configured it so that only the docker container (172.17.0.2) on the Jump Box Provisioner (13.88.181.4 | 10.0.0.4) was able to ssh into the ELK VM.** I believe others set it up a different way, instead connecting from the jump box itself rather than the docker container installed on it.

 A summary of the access policies in place can be found in the table below.